bujus2011/10x-cards/.ai/TESTING.md

 Playwright is configured in `playwright.config.ts` with:

 - Chromium/Desktop Chrome as the test browser (as per guidelines)
+- **1 worker** to prevent tests from interfering with each other by running sequentially
 - Automatic dev server startup
 - Visual regression testing support
 - Trace collection on first retry